 - Medication errors

-If your health care provider didn't follow the standard of care when diagnosing or treating you or a loved one, and the care resulted in injury or death, you may have grounds for a medical malpractice lawsuit.
-Let the attorneys at MCML fight to help turn your life back around.
+If your health care provider didn’t follow the standard of care when diagnosing or treating you or a loved one, and the care resulted in injury or death, you may have grounds for a medical malpractice lawsuit.
+Let the attorneys at MMLC fight to help turn your life back around.
 Contact our Albuquerque office at 505-633-8796 or send us an email to learn more.

 Se habla español

-Cindy E. v.
-Four New Mexico Doctors and Presbyterian Hospital
+Cindy E. V. Four New Mexico Doctors And Presbyterian Hospital

 When Cindy was first taken to the ER, she waited with her newborn baby for more than 16 hours only to be discharged without significant reduction of her blood pressure and with continued headaches.
 Her pre-eclampsia was never diagnosed and she suffered an eclamptic stroke and brain damage.
 We sued the practice group that failed to live up to its promise to work as a team and the hospital that turned her away after hours of waiting in the ER.
 Her case is resolved and like the true cowgirl that she is, Cindy has “cowgirled up” and continues to work hard with the loving support of her husband and family to maximize her recovery.

-J.S. v.
-Optometrist
+J.S.
+V. Optometrist

 When J.S. was suffering the first stages of retinal detachment, with something called “floaters,” he did the right thing: He went straight to his regular optometrist for an examination.
 Regrettably, his doctor, who J.S. later learned was scheduling patients every 15 minutes, failed to perform the traditional examination that would have enabled the optometrist to view all portions of the retina instead performing a high-tech, but only partial examination that could be billed for above the usual rate, failed to tell him that his symptoms were consistent with retinal detachment, failed to refer him to any other doctor, such as an ophthalmologist, and instead told him that he had a benign condition that might go away or he might have to get used to.